j3rrywan9/python3-study/doc/mastering_object_oriented_python.md

 The leading `_` in the name is a suggestion to someone reading the class that the `_points()` method is an implementation detail, subject to change in a future implementation.
 This can help to reveal which methods are part of a public interface and which are details that aren't intended for general use by other classes.

+### Leveraging `__init__()` via a factory function

+In Python, there are two common approaches to factories, as follows:
+* We define a function that creates  objects of the required classes.
+* We define a class that has methods for creating objects.
+This is the **Factory** design pattern, as described in books on object-oriented design patterns.

+In Python, a class isn't required to create an object factory, but this can be a good idea when there are related factories or factories that are complex.
+One of the strengths of Python is that we're not forced to use a class hierarchy when a simple function might do just as well.

+The advantage of class definitions is code reuse via inheritance.
+The purpose of a factory class is to encapsulate the complexities of object construction in a way that's extensible.
+If we have a factory class, we can add subclasses when extending the target class hierarchy.
+This can give us polymorphic factory classes; different factory class definitions can have the same method signatures and can be used interchangeably.

+If the alternative factory definitions don't actually reuse any code, then a class hierarchy won't be as helpful in Python.
+We can simply use functions that have the same signatures.

+#### Faulty factory design and the vague else clause

+#### Simplicity and consistency using `elif` sequences

+#### Simplicity and consistency using mapping and class objects

+### Implementing `__init__()` in each subclass

+This often requires some common initialization of a superclass as well as subclass-specific initialization.
+We need to follow the **Don't Repeat Yourself (DRY)** principle to keep the code from getting cloned into each of the subclasses.

 ### Composite objects

 A composite object can also be called a **container**.